joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/5982944/2024/12/09/detroit-tigers-winter-meetings-alex-cobb/

 **Suspect in C.E.O.
 Killing Withdrew From a Life of Privilege and Promise**\
-`The suspect, Luigi Mangione, was an Ivy League tech graduate from a prominent Maryland family who in recent months had suffered physical and psychological pain.`\
+`The suspect, Luigi Mangione was an Ivy League tech graduate from a prominent Maryland family who in recent months had suffered physical and psychological pain.`\
 https://nytimes.com/2024/12/09/nyregion/united-healthcare-ceo-shooting-luigi-mangione.html

 **That Manhunt Photo Looks Like a Loved One.
 Do You Have to Tell?**\